shanthi1999/web-dev-error-solutions/errors/react/troubleshooting-referenceerror-process-is-not-defined-in-next-js/README.md

+# 🐞 Troubleshooting `ReferenceError: process is not defined` in Next.js

 This document addresses a common error encountered when working with Next.js applications, particularly when trying to use Node.js modules that rely on the global `process` object within the browser environment.
 The error message is usually a straightforward `ReferenceError: process is not defined`.